wendywarren/ac-type/_type-3/poster/lets-practice.md

 	<li><a href="https://fonts.adobe.com/fonts/rockwell" title="Rockwell">Rockwell Monotype</a></li>
 </ul>

 Activate your chosen type family.
-Create an Illustrator page.
+Create an InDesign page.
 Let's try a square page!
 Choose your margins.

 Choose your own topic for your layout.
 I'm going to choose a title *Man's Best Friend*.
 A sub-title *Are dogs really man's best friend?
 How did this come to be?* Then a block of body copy.
 We can use Lorem Ipsum.